timofimo/Portfolio/docs/about.md

 <div class="aboutme" style="text-align: center;">
   <p>I'm a graphics programmer studying at IGAD.
 I've been programming in C++ since high school.
 I've been playing the latest AAA games since long before that.
 My main hobby is programming but I also like watching series or movies and I'm interested in cars.</p>
-  <p>I like studying and problem solving.
+  <p>I like learning and problem solving.
 Programming is my device for doing that.
-My main area of interest is graphics programming because I'm fascinated by the power of the GPU.</p>
+My main area of interest is graphics programming.
+Whether it's visual effects, optimizations or rendering architectures.
+I'm interested in all of them.
+It's all about improving the quality without impacting performance.</p>
   <p>I like to be alone but I also like to have fun with my friends and co-workers.
+I like to share my experiences, skills and ideas with the people that I'm close to.
 I work well in teams and have the skills to lead.
-Through years of practice I've become very good at reflecting on myself and my work.
-I know my shortcomings and my strengths and I'm always looking to improve myself.</p>
+Through years of practice I've become exceptionally good at reflecting on myself and my work.
+I know my shortcomings and my strengths and I'm always looking to improve myself.
+Feedback is always appreciated.</p>
 </div>